zloink/AlternativeWeather/README.md

 - The free OpenWeatherMap API has rate limits (1000 calls/day)
 - Weather data is updated every 3 hours
-- Locations are saved locally in your browser
+- Last location is saved locally in your browser
-- URLs can be shared to show specific location weather
+- URLs can be shared to show specific ZIP code weather